junxit/us-congress-bills-119/metadata.md

 - 2025-01-31 — Introduced in House
 - 2025-01-31 — Referred to the House Committee on Homeland Security.
 - 2025-01-31 — Referred to the Subcommittee on Counterterrorism and Intelligence.
+- 2025-04-09 — Committee Consideration and Mark-up Session Held
+- 2025-04-09 — Ordered to be Reported in the Nature of a Substitute (Amended).
+- 2025-04-09 — Subcommittee on Counterterrorism and Intelligence Discharged
+- 2025-05-05 — Placed on the Union Calendar, Calendar No. 62.
+- 2025-05-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+119-87.
+- 2025-05-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+119-87.
+- 2025-05-05 — Rules Committee Resolution H. Res.
+377 Reported to House.
+Rule provides for consideration of H.R.
+276 and H.R.
+881. The resolution provides for consideration of H.R.
+276 and H.R.
+881 under a closed rule with one hour of debate and one motion to recommit on each bill.